What TV did the Queen watch? Was she really a fan of Pointless?

 Pointless

-Rumours have long suggested that the Queen enjoys watching the TV during her afternoon tea, with BBC One quiz show Pointless reportedly one of her shows of choice.
+Rumours have long suggested that the Queen enjoyed watching the TV during her afternoon tea, with BBC One quiz show Pointless being one of her rumoured shows of choice.

 Presenter Alexander Armstrong said in 2017 that a “palace insider” told him the royal first stumbled upon the show in the 2010s and became quickly hooked.